-Director of Graduate Studies and first year PhD Advisor, fall 2016:
+Director of Graduate Studies and first year PhD Advisor, Fall term 2019

 The Ph.D. in anthropology typically requires 3 years of course work, 1 to 2 years of dissertation research, and 1 to 2 years of dissertation write-up.
-The ideal time frame for completion is 5 years, but circumstances vary.
-For exceptionally qualified candidates 5 years of their graduate study may be funded upon admission into the Columbia program and with satisfactory annual progress toward the Ph.D. degree.
+The typical time frame for completion is 7 years, but circumstances vary.
+All students are awarded 5 years of funding for their graduate study upon admission into the Columbia program with the expectation of satisfactory annual progress toward the Ph.D. degree.

 The entering student's program is arranged in consultation with the department's advisers.
 After the first year, the student chooses a committee in consultation with the department.
 Each graduate student's program and progress is annually reviewed by the entire department.